paulrobertlloyd/paulrobertlloyd-v4/src/projects/charityconnect/index.md

 With these findings uncovered, I created a set of detailed visual design compositions.
 I evolved the existing design language, allowing it to convey a higher degree of user activity, while creating an identity that would stand out among popular mainstream networks.

 > Paul is fantastic to work with and a truly excellent designer.
 From communication, to testing, to presenting his work; he never ceases to go the extra mile.
 Paul has played a central role in a really exciting time for our product and has made such an impact – thank you, Paul.
-— Emma Begg, Product and Marketing Manager
+> — Emma Begg, Product and Marketing Manager

 {% render 'screenshots' with screenshots.mobile
   caption: 'The product benefited from a mobile-first design approach.'
   alignment: 'bleed'
   imagePreset: 'supporting'
 %}

+---

+Year
+: 2016

+Role
+: Interaction and user-experience design

 [1]: https://www.charityconnect.co.uk